watson-developer-cloud/discovery-components/README.md

 The `runExampleApp.sh` script provides prompts to help configure and run the example application.
 The script iterates through the following steps:

 1. Verify all prerequisite programs are installed
-1. Prompt you for necessary cluster information
+1. Prompt you for necessary credential information
 1. Configure the example application server
 1. Build the React components
 1. Ask you if you'd like to start the example application